sonic-visualiser/sonic-visualiser/COMPILE_macos.md

 ```

 This is because the Qt libraries have not been deployed to the Sonic
-Visualiser app bundle (which hasn't been created yet) nor considered
+Visualiser app bundle (which hasn't been created yet) and are not
-to be standard system libraries, and so there is no stable way for the
+considered to be standard system libraries, so there is no stable way
-executable to refer to them.
+for the executable to refer to them.

 After setting this, you should be able to run